 Trade names of medicinal products

 The name of the medicinal product can be an invented name, a generic name or a scientific name used in association with the name of the trademark, manufacturer, marketing authorisation holder or representative.
-The strength and the pharmaceutical dosage form of the medicinal product are connected the name of the product.
+The strength and the pharmaceutical dosage form of the medicinal product are connected with the name of the product.
 Provisions concerning the trade names of medicinal products are included in Fimea Normative Guideline 4/2019 "Applying for and maintaining a marketing authorization for a medicinal product" (pdf).

 Invented name

-An invented name should not resemble the generic name to a misleading extent or otherwise exaggerate or mislead in a therapeutic or pharmaceutical sense, for example.
+An invented name should not resemble the generic name to a misleading extent or otherwise exaggerate or mislead in a therapeutic or pharmaceutical sense.
 An invented name must not be the same or misleadingly similar to another medicinal product with marketing authorisation in Finland.
 For safety reasons, when assessing the proposed name, it shall also be taken into account that the name does not resemble too closely the name of a product that has been marketed earlier.

 Which suffixes are accepted for invented product names?

 An invented name for a medicinal product shall primarily consist of one word.
 Use of a suffix in a product name should be avoided.
 Occasionally, it is nevertheless necessary to distinguish two products with the same name from each other, for example, products which have two different flavours.
-Fimea shall decide on the acceptance of suffixes on a case-by-case basis.
+Fimea will decide on the acceptance of suffixes on a case-by-case basis.

 Formation of a generic product name